Fueling For The Distance: How To Eat For Endurance Races

 One caveat before you assume your next 14-ounce steak dinner will cover your protein needs: our bodies can only use about 30 grams of protein at one time.
 For most, this means eating at least ve times per day with adequate protein at all meals and snacks.
 For every meal and snack you should be asking yourself, “Am I including a source of protein?”

 Fats are also an essential part of a runner’s diet and can play a major role in helping ght in ammation.
 Once carbohydrate and protein needs are met, athletes are usually able to consume approximately 20 to 35 percent of their calories from fat.
-Athletes should focus on the quality of these fats, with an emphasis n1605p64008hon mono- and poly-unsaturated fats, such as those in avocados or olive oils, instead of the saturated fats from dairy or meats.
+Athletes should focus on the quality of these fats, with an emphasis on mono- and poly-unsaturated fats, such as those in avocados or olive oils, instead of the saturated fats from dairy or meats.

 As training runs become longer, fueling up before and during becomes increasingly important.
 A good base diet can allow a runner to store about 1,400-1,800 calories of muscle glycogen on a given day.
 When these reserves are depleted, we end up hitting the proverbial wall as our muscles no longer have the fuel needed to contract and thus our pace slows or we come to a stop.